GanchengZhu/Pupilio/docs/intro/about.md

 # Introduction of Pupilio

-Pupilio is a lightweight Python package developed by Hangzhou Shennin Technology Co., Ltd. It is designed to drive and control the Pupil.IO Eye Tracker, offering a straightforward and user-friendly interface for ease of use.
+Pupilio is a lightweight Python package developed by Hangzhou Shenning Technology Co., Ltd. It is designed to drive and control the Pupil.IO Eye Tracker, offering a straightforward and user-friendly interface for ease of use.
 This tool allows for the control of eye-tracking data recording, calibration, and validation.
 Its calibration and validation UI can be seamlessly integrated with PsychoPy, PyGame, and other platforms.

 ## What's Pupil.IO